google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/image-optimization.markdown

 * **Prefer vector formats:** vector images are resolution and scale independent, which makes them a perfect fit for the multi-device and high-resolution world.
 * **Minify and compress SVG assets:** XML markup produced by most drawing applications often contains unnecessary metadata which can be removed; ensure that your servers are configured to apply GZIP compression for SVG assets.
 * **Pick best raster image format:** determine your functional requirements and select the one that suits each particular asset.
-* **Experiment with optimal quality settings for raster formats:** don’t be afraid to dial down the "quality" settings, the results are often very good and byte savings are significant.
+* **Experiment with optimal quality settings for raster formats:** don't be afraid to dial down the "quality" settings, the results are often very good and byte savings are significant.
 * **Remove unnecessary image metadata:** many raster images contain unnecessary metadata about the asset: geo information, camera information, and so on.
 Use appropriate tools to strip this data.
 * **Serve scaled images:** resize images on the server and ensure that the "display" size is as close as possible to the "natural" size size of the image.
 Pay close to attention to large images in particular, as they account for largest overhead when resized!
 * **Automate, automate, automate:** invest into automated tools and infrastructure that will ensure that all of your image assets are always optimized.